cs10/fa24/_staffers/Nahee_Jeong.md

 website: https://www.linkedin.com/in/naheejeong
 photo: Nahee_Jeong.png
 ---
-Hi guys!
-I’m Nahee, a rising sophomore intending to study computer science.
-I was an Academic Intern for CS10 last semester, and this is my first time becoming a tutor.
-Outside of school, I love watching horror movies, writing short stories, and building cute mobile apps.
-Looking forward to getting to know you all!
+Hi all!
+My name is Nahee, and I'm a sophomore intending to study computer science.
+I was an Academic Intern for CS10 in my freshman year and a tutor over the summer.
+I also served as one of the Co-Instructors for the BJC Summer Computer Science Academy.
+Besides CS, I love dressing up, writing short stories, and drinking Starbucks (my go-to order is iced Americano with a splash of oat milk plus two Splenda packets).
+Looking forward to meeting you all!